 - Magari lavorerò giorno e notte ma finirò il progetto in tempo! – At the risk of working night and day I will deliver my project on time!

 - Magari cambio il mio numero di telefono ma non voglio più avere a che fare con lui! – At risk of changing my phone number, I don’t want to have to deal with him anymore!

 - Ti va di mangiare una pizza?
 Magari un’altra volta! – Do you want to eat pizza?
 Maybe another time!

-- È in ritardo, magari ha sbagliato strada! – He is late, maybe he got the wrong way!
+- È in ritardo, magari ha sbagliato strada! – He is late, maybe he went the wrong way!

 N.B.
 Remember, be extremely careful not to confuse Magari intended as I would like with Magari that means Maybe.